 Nonprofit and small business leaders alike point to data and software as drivers for success.
-However, did you know strong employee communication is just as, if not even more, valuable for driving your organization steadily towards its goals?
-Let’s look at a few statistics cited from Forbes:
+However, strong employee-leadership communication is just as, if not more, valuable for driving your organization toward its goals.

 - U.S. companies lose up to $550 billion each year due to employee disengagement.

 Strong, open, and effective communication is the best way to foster increased engagement, and the numbers speak for themselves—employee communication is crucial for organizational success.
 Improving communication within your organization doesn’t have to be a complicated issue.
 In this guide, we’ll explore five intuitive ways to improve your employee communication: